The Oldest Profession: A Worker’s Memoir

 What my mama does and now me, I wouldn’t wish on any young lady, especially a teenager like I was.
 My advice would be to leave here.
 Vegas ain’t the place for anyone smart, wanting to do something bigger than the casinos.

-Among all the jobs here, I work in the oldest profession, but I think it is one of the worst.
+Among all the jobs here, I work in the oldest profession I think is one of the worst.
 You stand on your feet all day and use your hands and mouth quite a bit.
 Until one day you are old and they want to hire someone else.

 That is what my new boss, Saul did.
-The one I got right after leaving mama’s house.
+The boss I ended up with right after leaving mama’s house and into my own.

 Saul says, “This is Vegas honey, gotta keep ‘em happy even if it means giving ‘em one of our best meals on the house with a smile.
 One you don’t got no more.”